VerstSiu/save_state/README.md

 Only support for `Bundle` related `put` and `set` methods at `API 15`.

-`Serialize` is not supported as default.
+`Serializable` is not supported as default.
 Change your entity class to implementation of `Parcelable` if your need.

 ## Usage